 Are online courses effective?

-Who can benefit from online learning?
+Who can use online courses?